arnaud-lb/php-memory-profiler/INTERNALS.md

 explicitly](https://www.gnu.org/software/libc/manual/html_node/Hooks-for-Malloc.html#Hooks-for-Malloc).

-These hooks are not thread safe, and are deprecated for this reason, however this doesn't have an impact on non-ZTS PHP builds.
+These hooks are not thread safe, and are deprecated for this reason, however this doesn't have an impact on non-ZTS PHP builds (unless an extension or library creates threads internally).

 Hooking in ``malloc`` calls allow to track persistent allocations made by PHP (i.e. allocations that should persist after script execution and are